Support from Kerry Convention Bureau

 The Charter highlights Ireland’s focus on public health and confirms to event planners and visitors that tourism and hospitality businesses within Kerry and throughout Ireland have committed to adhering to the correct safety measures and hygiene protocols.

-Fáilte Ireland has issued sector specific guidelines for tourism and hospitality businesses, including DMC’s and PCO’s to guide them in how best to meet the Government’s public health advice so that venues and operations can safely re-open/resume when the time is right.
+Fáilte Ireland has issued sector specific guidelines for tourism and hospitality businesses, including DMC’s and PCO’s to guide them in how best to meet the Government’s public health advice so that venues and hotels can operate safely at all times.

 Safety and security now underpin all of our endeavours at Kerry Convention Bureau.
-Our members are committed to providing a COVID safe environment in which you can feel confident to organise in-person events when the time is right to safely travel and meet again.
+Our members are committed to providing a COVID safe environment in which you can feel confident to organise in-person events now that business events have resumed and groups can safely travel and meet again.

 For more information, please click here to visit the Fáilte Ireland COVID-19 Safety Charter +